• Skip to primary navigation

 Building under construction

-Companies in this group are often comprised of people with technical backgrounds and I’ll wager most engineers fall into this segment.
+Companies in this group often comprise people with technical backgrounds, and I’ll wager most engineers fall into this segment.
 Common characteristics include conducting a lot of technical research and product development, often including building multiple prototypes and/or spending over $100,000.
-Software firms often fall into this segment by investing early in coders to build out their idea.
-Near the end of their R&D cycle, they will then start to consider their intellectual property options as well as the hiring of salespeople.
+Software firms often fall into this segment by investing early in coders to build out their ideas.
+Near the end of their R&D cycle, they will start to consider their intellectual property options and the hiring of salespeople.
 These two actions often occur late enough that money is tight and the opportunity to make course corrections is not feasible.

 Observation: Waiting too long to explore steps on how to monetize an idea and learn about the market that will buy your product can result in missed opportunities and wasted cash.